Alison Wright portrays Martha Hanson in The Americans. She talks about her move from the UK to the USA, her career and her music memories.

 AW: It was bloody sweltering.
 I arrived in August.
 Doesn’t get quite as hot in Sunderland n’ that.
 Wearing flip-flops everyday was a new phenomenon.
 I couldn’t afford AC for a while…

 PC: Did you concentrate on mainly theatre or were you pursuing all avenues to secure work?
-Did you do many work non-acting jobs to support yourself?
+Did you work many non-acting jobs to support yourself?

 PC: Have you done much musical theatre?